- mometasone furoate

 Any of the side effects that are reported following systemic use of corticosteroids, including adrenal suppression, may also occur with topical corticosteroids, especially in infants and children.

-Pediatric patients may be more susceptible to systemic toxicity from equivalent doses due to their larger skin surface to body mass ratios.
+Paediatric patients may be more susceptible to systemic toxicity from equivalent doses due to their larger skin surface to body mass ratios.
 As the safety and efficacy of Elocon in paediatric patients below 2 years of age have not been established, its use in this age group is not recommended.

 Local and systemic toxicity is common especially following long continued use on large areas of damaged skin, in flexures and with polythene occlusion.
 If used in childhood, or on the face, occlusion should not be used.
 If used on the face, courses should be limited to 5 days and occlusion should not be used.
 Long term continuous therapy should be avoided in all patients irrespective of age.